English Language Development

 In addition to sufficient training, all teachers should be familiar with the student’s English Language Proficiency Level as determined by the WIDA Online Screener or the yearly ACCESS for ELLs assessment and are responsible for providing scaffolds and supports targeting the student’s specific ELP level.
 These assessments allow teachers to make data-informed decisions to meet the students where they are and to take them to the next level.

-- The written, taught, and assessed curriculum are the same.
+- Building leaders and instructional staff ensure the written, taught, and assessed curriculum are aligned.

 Aligning the Curriculum